 The emerging web novel industry spans the globe, taking a business model from Asia, assembling a global supply chain of authors in lower-income countries, and paying them to churn out thousands of words a day for English-speaking readers in the West.
 Rest of World spoke to four current and former employees at these platforms, who described how the art of novel writing is broken down into a formula to be followed: take a popular theme like werewolves, sprinkle it with certain tropes like a forbidden romance, and write as many chapters as you can.
 Some novels have hundreds of chapters, most ending on a cliffhanger to keep readers engaged and eager to read on.

 The platforms, some backed by Tencent or TikTok’s parent ByteDance, thrived during the pandemic amid a surge in demand for online content – jobs that can be done from home.
 Dreame, GoodNovel, Webnovel, and Fizzo consistently rank among the most-downloaded reading apps in the U.S., the U.K., the Philippines, and Indonesia, and together rake in millions of dollars in revenues every month.
 The model has proven so successful that, in 2021, Amazon launched Kindle Vella, featuring similar episodic titles and plotlines.
-Kindle Vella even mimics a key mechanic of the other platforms: readers earn coins by spending more time engaged in the apps, which they can then spend to unlock more chapters.
+Kindle Vella even mimics a key mechanic of the other platforms: readers spend tokens to unlock more chapters.

 The ability of these platforms to make money sets them apart from Wattpad, an early pioneer in English web novels.
 Founded in Canada, Wattpad has more users than Dreame, GoodNovel or Webnovel, but lags behind in revenue.
 Wattpad was acquired by South Korean internet giant Naver in 2021.